Did you know you can make dark stained wood lighter without sanding it all the way down?

 To lighten dark stained wood floors, use a mop to apply and spread wood bleach on the floor where you want to lighten.
 Then use a white vinegar solution to neutralize the bleach, and clean the surface thoroughly with a clean damp rag.

-Can you stain wood lighter?
+Can you stain a darker wood lighter?

 Yes, you stain dark wood to be lighter.
 But because lightning covers the wood’s grain and natural color, it’s unsuitable for fine woods.
 You will not lighten the color of a dark stain if you apply a light color of stain over it.
 Before lightening wood, strip down the existing stain on the dark wood using a petroleum-based solvent to completely alter the color and make it lighter before you can add a lighter colored stain.